-(While these instructions were developed for CentOS 6, they will work for CentOS 7, as well, if you are seeing the same error or would like to use a newer version of GCC.)
+(While these instructions were developed for CentOS 6 and devtoolset-7, they will work for CentOS 7 and devtoolset-10, as well, if you are seeing the same error or would like to use a newer version of GCC.)

 When using RStudio Connect on CentOS/RHEL 6, a common issue is the GCC version available is not sufficient for C++ 2011 code.
 This will return errors similar to the following for example, when installing the odbc package: